OhmBoyz/receiving_shipping_tracker/README.md

 ### Logs

 Runtime logs are written to `tracker.log` in the project root.
 This file is created automatically when the application starts.
+The log level can be customized with the `TRACKER_LOG_LEVEL` environment variable.
+Set it to `DEBUG` to enable verbose output during troubleshooting.

 ## Workflow